dskaiser82/coverDrive/README.md

 Live Site: https://cover-drive.herokuapp.com/ <br>
 Trello: https://trello.com/b/fO5L3lru/project-4-cover-drive

-> Discoveree is an online platform highlighting top YouTube cover artists covering hit songs.
+> Cover Drive is an online platform highlighting top YouTube cover artists covering hit songs.
-**TEAM MEMBERS:**

 #### How it Works:
 Top 10 songs will be aggregated using a Spotify Chart API.
 User will see the top 10 songs, and clicking on the song will populate objects of relevant your tube covers(artist:name, song:title, thumbnail).
 Clicking on the thumbnail will play the YouTUbe Video.